D: Roman Polanski

 The complex, labyrinthine plot leads Gittes down many cul-de-sacs and twists a wicked web with the unsympathetic characters he meets as he attempts to uncover the truth, before a downbeat but impossible-to-forget conclusion.

 The film was nominated for the Best Picture Oscar, but lost out to The Godfather part II.
-May would say that any other year, it would have claimed the prize.
+Many may say that any other year, it would have claimed the prize.
 Personally, I think it should have.